 Imagine this: rats and mice visit the E2M2C™ stations at your home and business and, while eating the bait inside it, they defecate and urinate.
 When they leave, the fecal pellets and urine are left behind, along with any mites, fleas and ticks that jumped off their bodies while they were eating.
 We always advise our clients not to touch or handle the E2M2C™ stations at their homes or businesses for this very reason.

 So, at every service interval, the in-place E2M2C™ stations are swapped out with fresh ones that have been cleansed, sanitized, and re-provisioned with clean bait products at the EntomoBiotics Lab.
-The used station is sealed in a plastic bag along with a cotton ball saturated with ethyl acetate.
-The ethyl acetate evaporates in the plastic bag, producing an atmosphere in the bag that neutralizes any insects, mites, fleas, or ticks that rodents may have left behind.
+The used station is sealed in a plastic bag along with sterilant.
+The sterilant produces an atmosphere in the bag that neutralizes any insects, mites, fleas, or ticks that rodents may have left behind.
 When the EntomoBiotics Inc. laboratory technician opens the bag later, this process prevents exposure of the technician to live ectoparasites.

-At the lab, before doing anything else, the laboratory technicianb sprays the outside of the station with a CDC-approved sanitizing solution, to the point of run-off, that kills any bacterial or viral pathogens lingering there.
+At the lab, before doing anything else, the laboratory technician sprays the outside of the station with a CDC-approved sanitizing solution, to the point of run-off, that kills any bacterial or viral pathogens lingering there (although the exterior shell should contain no pathogens or ectoparasites not endemic to the general environment).
 On removing the E2M2C™-mandated auxiliary locks and using a key to unlock the factory-supplied locking mechanism, the interior of the station is exposed and sprayed down, to the point of run-off, with the same CDC-approved sanitizing solution.
 That station is then allowed to rest for several minutes to ensure all pathogenic bacteria and viruses have been neutralized.

 Later, after all residual rodenticides have been removed and discarded, the interior of the station is vacuumed of contaminants and wiped clean.
 Only then is the fully cleansed station re-provisioned with fresh bait, fitted with fresh auxiliary locking devices, secured with the factory-supplied locking mechanism, and placed back on the shelf, ready to be returned to the field.